YoannaLa/Boutique_crossFit/README.md

 ![](images/wireframeS.png)

 I've created user stories and input them as issue to Github and personalise lables with MoSCoW prioritization technique.
 I added few milestone of the project so I could reach the dealine without missing on any user stories.
+I've used storie points to estimate how long will it takes to complete it.
+Story point with 2 next to it will take twice as long as a story with only 1 point next to it.

 ![](images/user.stories.png)